codez/delayed_cron_job/README.md

 ```

 Now, if you run `rails db:migrate`, `rails db:schema:load` or `rails
-db:schedule_jobs` all Jobs inheriting from `CronJob` are scheduled.
+db:schedule_jobs` all jobs inheriting from `CronJob` are scheduled.

 *If you are not using ActiveJob, the same approach may be used with minor
 adjustments.*